Meet Our Staff

 Psychology Intern

-Counseling Psychology, University of St. Thomas
+Counseling Psychology, Saint Mary's University of Minnesota

 Pronouns: She/Her/Hers